darwincereska/playlistty/README.md

 # Playlistty

 Playlistty is a command-line tool for transferring playlists between music streaming services.
-Currently supports Spotify and YouTube.
+Currently supports Spotify and YouTube Music.

 ## Features

-- Transfer playlists between Spotify and YouTube
+- Transfer playlists between Spotify and YouTube Music
 - OAuth2 authentication for secure access
 - List all playlists from connected accounts
 - Create new playlists